 Karl Hersch: I want to pivot and talk a little bit about flexibility and what it really means in this virtual/hybrid/in-office work spectrum that we’re all living in .
 How would you say Lincoln’s approaching that specifically?

 Jen Warne: Even [in the] prepandemic [era], we were looking at new opportunities to increase flexibility for our workforce—and then, the pandemic accelerated that whole strategy.
-We immediately, like other organizations, pivoted to work from home, and we also started working on our new work model: That new work model started with creating intentional moments to be together, and we called it our five-C program.
+We immediately, like other organisations, pivoted to work from home, and we also started working on our new work model: That new work model started with creating intentional moments to be together, and we called it our five-C programme.
 It was designed to sustain Lincoln’s culture.
 We focus on when it’s time to be creative [and] innovate.
 We know that’s a valuable activity in the office, moments of connection, collaboration, and celebration.

 Over the last couple of years in this competitive talent environment, we had to recruit nationally.
 We have a lot of employees across the country that aren’t in in a commuting distance from [one of our] locations.
 So, we were very intentional about being inclusive to the distributed workforce, to ensure that all employees can participate in those five-C activities, whether in an office or attending remotely.